Jahnavi927/Metabridge/README.md

 - API design and integration
 - Understanding of system architecture
 - Working in a team-based project environment
-  # Healthcare Web App UI Design

-  This is a code bundle for Healthcare Web App UI Design.
-The original project is available at https://www.figma.com/design/4Y5SOZ0e6AXvHgniw3NKFo/Healthcare-Web-App-UI-Design.

   ## Running the code